checkmarx-ts/checkmarx-python-sdk/README.md

 # The CxSAST and CxOSA REST API list

-1. For REST API, use Bear Token for authentication
+1. For REST API, use Bearer Token for authentication
     - auth_headers (This is a global variable that stored token)
 2. TeamAPI
     - get_all_teams